wp-plugins/category-featured-images/readme.txt

 This plugin allows to set a featured image for each category.
 Posts without a featured image set will show the category's featured image instead.

-NOTICE: featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
+Featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
-If you want to place categories images using a shortcode or PHP code you have to use other plugins like: "featured images for categories"
+But can also be shown using the shortcode [cfi_featured_image] or the PHP function cfi_featured_image()

+Shortcode/PHP function optional arguments:
+- 'size': 'thumbnail', 'medium', 'large', 'full'
+- 'class': class of the image tag
+- 'alt': alternative text of the image tag
+- 'title': title of the image tag

+Shortcode example: [cfi_featured_image size="large" title="This is a test..." class="my-image" alt="My image"]

+Function example: cfi_featured_image( array( 'size' => 'large', 'title' => 'This is a test...', 'class' => 'my-image', 'alt' => 'My image' ) );

 == Installation ==